AnisKaram/Unity-Modular-Game-Architecture/README.md

 Core logic (Stacking, Swapping, Capacity limits) verified with NUnit EditMode tests.
 *   **🤖 Modular Character Controller:** A Finite State Machine (FSM) implementation where behaviors (Idle, Move, Jump) are isolated in pure C# classes.
 *   **🏗️ State Pattern:** States are decoupled via C# Events (`OnMove`, `OnJump`, etc...), allowing the Controller to act as a logic switchboard without spaghetti code.
 *   **⚙️  Data-Driven Tuning:** Movement physics (Speed, Jump Force) are configured via `ScriptableObjects`, enabling designers to tweak feel without code changes.
 *   **🎮 Input Bridging:** An `InputReader` layer that converts inputs into Domain-specific data structs, keeping logic independent of the Input System.
 *   **🧠 Utility AI Brain:** A non-linear decision-making system where NPCs evaluate actions based on scored considerations (0.0 - 1.0).
 *   **📉 Normalized Response Curves:** Uses Unity `AnimationCurves` to translate raw game data (Hunger, Distance) into utility scores, allowing for organic, emergent behavior.
 *   **🤝 System Integration:** The AI acts as a "Puppeteer," controlling the FSM Character Body and consuming items from its Inventory System.
+*   **🚌 Event-Driven Architecture:** Implemented a Type-Safe **Event Bus** (Publisher/Subscriber) to decouple independent systems.
+For example, loot chests broadcast messages that the Inventory System listens for, removing direct dependencies.
+*   **📦 Scalable Interaction:** A decoupled Interaction System using the `IInteractable` interface.
+The Player can interact with any object (Chests, Doors, NPCs) without knowing the specific class implementation.

 ## 🧰 Custom Editor Tools (UI Toolkit)
 A Dedicated Editor tool Window to manage the items.